Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: The Noisy Algorithm Model

 \section{The Noisy Algorithm Model}

 Over the course of a single Trotter step, the state of the quantum register will have evolved from some initial $\rho$, to some final $\rho'$.
-In the ideal noise-free case, the evolution would correspond to the originally desired Hamiltonian time evolution,
+In the ideal case in which there is no Trotter error or decoherence, this evolution would correspond to unitary dynamics under the originally desired Hamiltonian,

-However, the discrete noise terms occurring in the quantum circuit will result in a time-evolution which deviates from this ideal case.
+However, the discrete noise terms occurring in the quantum circuit (as well as the errors resulting from Trotterization) will result in a time-evolution which deviates from this ideal case.
 Our aim in this work is to describe these effects through an effective time-evolution operator

 and thereby interpret the quantum circuit as now performing a simulation of this effective model, the \textit{noisy algorithm model}, rather than the original coherent model.
 We now proceed to characterize $\mathcal{L}_\mathrm{eff}$, the principal component of the noisy algorithm model.